 What is the main message of this Mizmor?
 The main idea of the Mizmor is a total praise of Hashem by all people at all times.
-This is summed up in the progression of the refrains and in the repetition of the keyword כל.
-Why was acrostic structure chosen to best convey this message?
-By using every letter of the alphabet, we sense that we are praising God using all possible language.
-It is complete praise from A to Z.
+This is summed up in the progressioin of the refrains and in the repetition of the keyword ct build be the term of the keyword ct build be the term of the keyword be the term of term of